 The difference between in-laws and outlaws is that outlaws are always ‘Wanted’.
 Being a teacher gave me the privilege to have my own gossip room, the staff room.
 Everything from fashion to relationships was discussed there.
 One of the favourite topics of discussion was the ‘in-laws’.

 One thing that I could easily conclude listening to the continuous banter is that at the end of it, a majority of wives would go out of their way to please their in-laws.
 Their husbands, on the other hand, did try to impress their in-laws, but only until they got married.
 After marriage one common complaint the wives had was that “My husband resents my family”.
+If your spouse hates your parents it’s not unnatural it happens from both sides.

 The in-laws resentment in India